New rules for freelancers and small businesses, making it easier to set up as a self-employed or freelance worker in France.

 Closing your business

-If you want to stop trading all you need do is complete the online form available here at the official portal for auto-entrepreneurs.
+If you want to stop trading, just complete the online form available here at the official portal for auto-entrepreneurs.

 Freelance work through a portage salarial

-It is possible to work legally in France as a freelance or independent contractor in some fields – typically consultancy type jobs – without registering as a business but by working through a portage salarial.
-Under this system, you sign a contract with a portage company (an umbrella company), who in effect becomes your employer and handles most of the bureaucratic paperwork associated with self-employment in France.
-You still find your own clients and agree payment terms in an independent freelance role but your invoices and payment (with a payslip) are arranged via the portage company, under which you are classed as an employee (salarié).
+It is possible to work legally in France as a freelancer without registering as a business but by working through a portage salarial.
+Under this system, you sign a contract with a portage company (an umbrella company), who in effect becomes your employer and handles most paperwork.
+You still find clients and agree on payment terms independently, but invoices and payments (with a payslip) are arranged via the portage company, under which you are an employee (salarié).

-Essentially, an umbrella company employs you for the duration of your assignment with a client, declares you as a worker in France, provides insurance and invoices either the end client or your recruitment agency for your services.
-As the role of your employer, your portage company takes into account any expenses, deducts social charges and pays these to the appropriate French authorities.
-They then deduct their fee and subsequently pay you a net monthly income.
-You pay a fee of between 7 and 10 percent of your total monthly invoices to the portage company.
+Essentially, an umbrella company employs you for the duration of your assignment, provides insurance, and invoices either the end client or your recruitment agency.
+As the role of your employer, your portage company deducts social charges for you.
+They then deduct their fee and pay you a net monthly income.
+You pay a fee of 7–10% of your total monthly invoices to the portage company.

-Depending on your type of work activity and the operational costs involved, you may be able to claim a certain amount of each invoice as expenses – unlike a micro-entreprise – for example, transport costs to meet clients or internet fees.
+Depending on your operational costs, you may be able to claim part of each invoice as expenses – unlike a micro-entreprise.

-Similar to traditional employment, because you pay social charges you are entitled to the same healthcare, unemployment and retirement benefits as any other employee in France.
+Because you pay social charges, you are entitled to the same healthcare, unemployment, and retirement benefits as any other employee in France.

-You don’t have set working hours and can usually stop without giving notice.
-You will typically only pay social charges on earned income, so if work is scare or you take a break, you will stop paying social charges momentarily as well.
+You don’t have set working hours and can stop without notice.
+Typically, you only pay social charges on earned income.
+If work is scarce or you take a break, you stop paying social charges momentarily as well.

-You must still make a tax declaration each year and pay your own income tax (Impôt sur le Revenue) via a Déclaration de revenus pré-remplie form, which will be sent to you each spring, although the income tax return is generally less detailed than that of a self-employed person.
+You must still pay your own income tax (Impôt sur le Revenue) via a Déclaration de revenus pré-remplie form.
+French tax authorities send this each spring.
+The income tax return is generally less thorough, however.

-For your clients or recruitment agency, the portage system is beneficial as it allows them to buy your services on an ‘as needed’ basis without having to commit to the typical employer obligations or responsibilities associated with employing staff, such as making payments to URSSAF or establishing an office in France.
-This can give you more flexibility to carry out work for clients based outside of France who might not wish to become involved in the French employment system.
+For your clients or recruitment agency, the portage system is beneficial as it allows them to buy your services without having to commit to the responsibilities of employing staff.
+This also gives you the flexibility to have clients outside France.

 Self-employed workers’ co-operative (SCOP)